-The property has been altered by addition of a single storey extension with associated internal layout alterations.
+The property has been altered over a period of time.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.

-There is evidence that timber/damp remedial works have taken place.
+I am advised by the seller that timber/damp remedial works have taken place.
 It is assumed that appropriate guarantees exist and copies of all relevant documentation can be transferred and retained with the title deeds.
 This should be confirmed.